rexovas/demo-frontend/README.md

 `There might be a problem with the project dependency tree.
 It is ikely not a bug in Create React App, but something you need to fix locally.`

-To fix this issue, you can either remove any of the dev dependencies with `yarn remove <package>` or `npm uninstall <package>` followed by deleting the files `yarn.lock` and `package.lock` if they exist
+To fix this issue you can either create a file called `.env` in the project root directory and add the line `SKIP_PREFLIGHT_CHECK=true` or remove the dev dependencies with

-Alternatively, you can create a file called `.env` in the project root directory and add the line `SKIP_PREFLIGHT_CHECK=true`
+`yarn remove <package>` or `npm uninstall <package>` followed by deleting the files `yarn.lock` and `package.lock` if they exist